mjtamlyn/ayb-notes/7-redis-steady-go.md

 - Sets: Have unqiue elements but otherwise like lists.
 Does all the proper maths stuff.
 - Sorted sets: Sets with a score.
 - Hashes: Like normal dicts, but string only values.

+### More gubbins

+Basic transactions, server commands like "save now!", replication